-Frustrated in my search for another job, I resorted to waiting tables at Gusti’s Italian Restaurant on M and 19th (now replaced by a huge building), apparently a Mafia joint, where I quickly became one of their best waiters for a couple years.
-There were some rare dalliances in those under-employed years, most best left for the memoir.
-I’ll mention the others soon enough.
+Frustrated in my job search, I resorted to waiting tables at Gusti’s Italian Restaurant on M and 19th, apparently a Mafia joint, quickly becoming one of their best waiters for the next couple years.
+We’ll leave the dalliances in those under-employed years for the memoir.

 For some more cultural spice in my life, Chas got me in with the Paul Hill Chorale as Russian coach for a performance of Kabalevsky’s “Requiem” at the Kennedy Center.
 The famous composer, a kindly elderly man, came to town for it, and I was his PR agent and interpreter for interviews.
 Then I went back to slinging pizzas.

 In the summer of 75, out of the blue, a woman I’d met at Wolftrap named Ann called about a gig in New York with the Bolshoi Opera, Lincoln Center, for six weeks and then Kennedy Center for two.
 I stayed at Kenny’s apartment.
 (He was away touring in “Fiddler on the Roof.”)
 My duties were to coordinate scene-change work between the Russian and the American stage crews for a repertoire of several operas, including “Eugene Onegin,” “War and Peace,” “Boris Godunov,” and etc., several times each.
 It was a spectacular change of pace.

 Of course, going back to Gusti’s Ristorante was a bummer, but I slogged along through another fall and winter of waiting table.
 There were several affair-ettes, so I was apparently rather good at meeting fellows, but pretty awful at holding on to them.
 They may have been short or futile, but they all will have a place in the memoir.
 Wait for it.